-Preventable behaviors such as tobacco use, poor diet and physical inactivity, and alcohol or other drug use are the underlying cause of half of deaths in the United States, according to a recent study.
+Preventable behaviors such as tobacco use, poor diet and physical inactivity, and alcohol or other drug use are the underlying cause of half of the deaths in the United States.
 A progressive government encourages healthy behaviors while leaving ultimate decisions to the individual.
 The biggest preventable killer remains tobacco, which claims more than 480,000 victims every year.
 Jurisdictions can discourage smoking by raising the tobacco tax, implementing workplace smoking and e-cigarette bans, increasing the minimum age to purchase tobacco, and offering smoking cessation programs.
 States, localities and school boards can improve nutrition and physical fitness programs available in schools and also increase opportunities for athletics, walking and biking in communities.
 States and localities can raise alcohol taxes, crack down on sales to minors, and rethink whether their drug laws and enforcement systems are an efficient way to discourage the use of dangerous drugs.

 Too often, people who are sick or dying are not given choices that should be theirs to make.
 If a doctor thinks that a patient with glaucoma, multiple sclerosis, nausea from chemotherapy or chronic pain would benefit from medical marijuana, the patient should have that choice.
 If patients would benefit from palliative care, they should be told.
 And if a terminally ill person wants to have some control over the time of his or her own death, that should be their decision, not the government’s.